h4tz/Tweets/twitter/README.md

 ## Features

 - User registration and JWT authentication.
+- User profile and "me" endpoint with follower/following stats.
-- Create, read tweets.
+- Create, list, update, delete tweets.
+- Personal feed endpoint with tweets from followed users.
-- Like, comment on tweets.
+- Like, comment, and threaded replies on tweets.
 - Follow/unfollow users.

 ## Setup and Installation